Your browser is not supported for this experience. We recommend using Chrome, Firefox, Edge, or Safari.

 Fort Wayne Adventure Pass.
 Adventure through Fort Wayne!
 Save on the city's top attractions, and keep admissions in one convenient location on your phone.
 4 amazing attractions for one low price.
 Discounts for adult, child, and senior admissions.
 Must use within 90 days of purchase

-3. How To Be A Tourist In Your Own Hometown
+3. Be A Tourist in Your Own Hometown event to return to Fort Wayne for

 For a list of acceptance facilities in cities other than Fort Wayne, visit the Indiana passport office page.
 Applications submitted at these locations take 6 to 8 weeks to process.
 A request for expedited service can get your application processed in 2 to 3 weeks.
 For faster processing, you need to schedule an appointment at a regional agency ...